Proposed handover of Bashar al-Assad to Syria: Exile

 On 20 September 2025, while in exile in Moscow, Bashar al-Assad was hospitalized in critical condition.
 The Syrian Observatory for Human Rights has alleged he was poisoned in his home, though not specifying whether this was intentional or accidental.
 He was eventually discharged nine days later.
-On 13 October 2025, Russian Foreign Minister Sergey Lavrov denied reports that Assad was poisoned, saying Russia granted asylum to Assad and his family for humanitarian reasons and that Assad “has no issues living in our capital.”
+On 13 October 2025, Russian Foreign Minister Sergey Lavrov denied reports that Assad was poisoned, saying Russia granted asylum to Assad and his family for humanitarian reasons and that Assad "has no issues living in our capital."

 On 8 October 2025, the German outlet Die Zeit reported that Assad and his family had settled into a luxury skyscraper apartment, where he reportedly made occasional visits to a shopping mall and spent much of his time playing online games while remaining under Putin's protection and control.
+The Guardian reported that Assad was likely residing in the upscale neighbourhood of Rublyovka, had returned to his medical training, and was back in the classroom, studying Russian and taking ophthalmology lessons.

+In June 2026, the Yedioth Ahronoth newspaper stated that the family had requested relocation to Abu Dhabi; however, the UAE refused due to security considerations, such as the threat of assassination or being targeted.

 Handover demands

 The first request for Russia to hand over Bashar al-Assad reportedly came in January 2025, during the first visit by a Russian delegation to Syria after the fall of the Assad regime.
 The request was allegedly made by then de facto leader Ahmed al-Sharaa, who later became president, to a Russian delegation led by Deputy Foreign Minister Mikhail Bogdanov.
 The Kremlin refused to comment on the matter.

 In February 2025, Syrian Defense Minister Murhaf Abu Qasra was asked in an interview with The Washington Post whether President al-Sharaa had formally requested Assad's extradition.
 He declined to confirm but acknowledged that discussions about holding Assad accountable had taken place.

 By early March 2025, Reuters reported that during the January meeting, Syrian officials had briefly raised the possibility of Assad returning to Syria but did not consider it a major obstacle to restoring relations.
 A senior Russian official stated that Moscow would not agree to extradite Assad and had not been formally asked to do so.
 On 10 March 2025, in an interview with Reuters, al-Sharaa declined to confirm whether he had made such a request to Moscow.

 Meanwhile, on 6 March 2025, the Wall Street Journal, citing Syrian and European officials, reported that Russia was negotiating an agreement with Syria to maintain its military bases and secure various investment contracts.
 As part of these talks, Damascus allegedly requested Assad's handover, but Russia refused to discuss the issue.